 Living Will for Health Care (My Choices/Montana End-of-Life Registry)

 A Living Will for Health Care is different than a financial living will.
 Its purpose is to make clear to family members and medical professionals what your wishes are in the event that you cannot communicate on your own.
 The My Choices document is easy to complete and will let family members know important information, such as whether you want a feeding tube or artificial hydration.
 The My Choices document also designates your Durable Power of Attorney for Health Care.

 Durable Power of Attorney for Health Care

 Existing Comfort One documents and bracelets are still honored by EMT personnel and your wishes will still be followed by the EMT personnel.
-You may wish to discuss POLST with your provider if you want your wishes expanded beyond withholding life sustaining treatment at home or wish the medical facilities and other medical providers to honor your wishes.
-A POLST document will be transferable from home to facility and will be honored by all personnel regardless of setting.
+You may wish to discuss POLST with your provider if you want your wishes expanded beyond withholding life-sustaining treatment at home or if you want the medical facilities and other medical providers to honor your wishes.
+A POLST document will be transferable from home to a facility and will be honored by all personnel regardless of setting.

 Click the following link to download a copy of the form: http://bsd.dli.mt.gov/license/bsd_boards/med_board/pdf/polst.pdf

 Or, you may call Jerry Morse, at the Board of Medical Examiners, at 406-841-2328